History of International Action

 - February 2010: IA develops and ships sixty eight large 2,000 gallon water tanks equipped with chlorinators and two hundred 150 gallon tanks for schools and other small but vital locations to aid in the reconstruction efforts.

 - August 2009: IA delivers its first shipment of de-worming medication (Albendazole) to 257,600 people

 - June 2010: IA begins reconstruction of kiosks and chlorinator units damaged in the earthquake

 - October 2011: IA partners with Vitamin Angels, a medical non-profit working to combat malnutrition in the developing world, and delivers its first shipments of Vitamin A to Haitian schools and clinics in Port-au-Prince

 - July 2012: The first community survey on a sustainable chlorine distribution system is completed and the Chlorine Distribution Bank is developed

 International Action Today

 To date, the team has replaced or repaired all chlorinators and water tanks damaged in the earthquake.
-International Action now serves over 600,000 Haitians.
-Our hope is that our model will be replicated in other developing nations with decentralized water systems and that disinfection will become a standard in water development programs, along with water access and water storage.
+International Action now serves over 300,000 Haitians each day.
+Our focus for the future is to build a sustainable system of chlorine distribution that will empower the communities we serve to control their access to clean, life-saving water for many years to come.
+We believe our model can be replicated in other developing nations with decentralized water systems and that chlorinator disinfection will become a standard in water development programs, along with water access and water storage.